Ernest S. Kuh Endowed Chair

 Micro-nano scale engineering, novel 3D fabrication technologies in microelectronics and photonics, micro and nano-devices, nano-lithography and nano-instrumentation, rapid prototyping, bio-MEMS, and semiconductor manufacturing.

-To learn more about Professor Zhang's research, please visit the Zhang Lab website.
+To view a list of Professor Zhang’s publications, please visit the Zhang Lab website.